wormstest/Port-Windows-11-Poco-X3-pro/install.md

 Android will boot on reboot, you need to boot into UEFI again to boot into Windows.
 </details>

-- If you have a BSOD with error code BOUND_IMAGE_UNSUPPORTED when you first boot Windows, you need to use [old UEFI](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/releases)(touchscreen not working in the old version of UEFI)
+- If you have a BSOD with error code BOUND_IMAGE_UNSUPPORTED when you first boot Windows, you need to use [old UEFI](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/releases) for first boot (touchscreen not working in the old version of UEFI).